CoEDL/text-helpers/zms/README.md

 The scripts can be used in conjunction with `TIW_Experiments.py` to remove dominant languages from your corpus.
 This helps to reveal noise as well as other languages present in the corpus.

+Before running the script, move the output files from step1 into the `step2/input` folder.

 ## 3. Experiments with external lexicons for cleaning and corpus analysis

 `TIW_Experiments.py`